 Follow The LEEDers

-In the current state of our environment both small and large infrastructures should adopt sustainable practices to reduce carbon footprint.
+In the current state of our environment, both small and large infrastructures should adopt sustainable practices to reduce carbon footprint.
 The buildings featured in this article are just a few of the highest-rated LEED-certified buildings in the world, and there are hundreds of thousands of other buildings that are adapting sustainable innovations to earn a LEED certification.

-However, there are still numerous infrastructures that do not follow an environmental-friendly design and continue to contribute to the further destruction of our planet by producing high amounts of greenhouse gases and harmful emissions.
+However, there are still numerous infrastructures that do not follow an environmentally friendly design and continue to contribute to the further destruction of our planet by producing high amounts of greenhouse gases and harmful emissions.
 By following the example of these green buildings, we can begin to create a better future for ourselves and the planet.

 - Arch2O. (n.d.).
 A New Expansion to Facebook Headquarters by Frank Gehry.
 Arch2O.
 Retrieved July 12, 2023, from https://www.arch2o.com/expansion-facebook-headquarters-frank-gehry/